paasmaker/paasmaker/documentation/source/introduction.rst

 hundred is not unusual for an agency that has been running for a few years.
 If each site used Elastic Beanstalk, and multiplied by a few hundred - the cost of running such an infrastructure adds up.
 So agencies do virtual hosting - a single server will host many websites, and a handful of servers will run several hundred websites.
+Handling failures is hard though, as running several hundred websites across a collection of servers, and maintaining which servers run which applications, and also keeping the routing up to date, is no small task.

 A PaaS can assist with these issues.
-The concept is to have a small pool of servers, and the PaaS can then distribute the resources as needed.
+The concept is to have a small pool of servers, and the PaaS can then distribute the resources as needed, working around failures, or scaling up to meet demand.

 For example, when a short term campaign is launched, you can instruct the PaaS to run it across all the nodes.
 Each node then takes a part of the brunt of the launch.
 During the campaign run,